Skip to main content

 What are alternatives to Il Fiorista in New York City?

 If you want a more formal contemporary tasting menu, Atomix is the benchmark at a significantly higher price point.
 For Flatiron-area dining at a comparable spend, compare against whatever current seasonal options fit your preferred cuisine — Il Fiorista's floral-ingredient hook and Michelin Plate status make it harder to directly substitute.
-Per Se, Le Bernardin, and Eleven Madison Park are all in a different tier of formality and cost.
+Per Se, Le Bernardin, Eleven Madison Park are all in a different tier of formality and cost.

 Is Il Fiorista worth the price?

 At $$$, yes — particularly for the house-made pasta and the cocktail program built around edible flowers.
-The 2024 Michelin Plate confirms the kitchen is operating at a level formal evaluators take seriously, and the price sits well below what comparable recognition commands elsewhere in Manhattan.
-It is not a value play, but it is a fair exchange for what you get: a distinctive room, flower-forward cooking, and food that earns its price.
+The 2024 Michelin Plate confirms the kitchen is operating at a level formal evaluators take seriously, the price sits well below what comparable recognition commands elsewhere in Manhattan.
+It is not a value play, but it is a fair exchange for what you get: a distinctive room, flower-forward cooking, food that earns its price.

 Recognized By